Bryan Solar ’08

-I studied abroad in China.
-It impacted me in a huge way.
-1. It was like the wild west in that it was both kind of dangerous, but also felt like anything was possible.
-Being out in a place that was so foreign and completely different from anything than anything I’d ever known had a huge impact on my sense of independence.
+I studied abroad in China, and it impacted me in a huge way.
+It was like the Wild West in that it was both somewhat dangerous but also felt like anything was possible.
+Being in a place that was so foreign and completely different from anything I’d ever known had a huge impact on my sense of independence.

 How did Colby in general help guide you in your career?

-It was at Colby that I started my first company (as part of a class.)
-That company gave me then entrepreneurship bug that now more than a decade later stays with me.
+It was at Colby that I started my first company (as part of a class).
+That company gave me the entrepreneurship bug that now, more than a decade later, stays with me.

-What advice would you give to Global Studies majors at Colby about their experience in college and their future careers?
+What advice would you give global studies majors at Colby about their experience in college and their future careers?

 Try as many different things as possible.
-Don’t worry about what job you’ll be able to land right out of undergrad.
-Figure out what makes you happy (and ideally what you are good at.)
-If you are passionate about what you are doing, you’ll find a way to make a successful career out of it.
+Don’t worry about what job you’ll be able to land right out of college.
+Figure out what makes you happy (and ideally what you are good at).
+If you’re passionate about what you’re doing, you’ll find a way to make a successful career out of it.

-Also, don’t learn for the grades, learn cause you’re interested (and if your not skip it.)
+Also, don’t learn for the grades—learn because you’re interested (and if you’re not, skip it).

 I’d start with the alumni database.
 Figure out what you really want to do.
-Then try to talk to as many alumni as possible in the space and figure out if it’s a fit.
-If it is, try to get a gig @ whatever level you can.
+Then try to talk to as many alumni as possible and figure out if it’s a fit.
+If it is, try to get a job at whatever level you can.
 Then work your way up!